voidxog/Android-16-Expressive-Theme/README.md

 **Important:**

 While you can enable this module for *any* app in the LSPosed Manager scope settings, it will only modify behavior in apps that actually check for that specific boolean.
 For apps that don't check for it, the module will simply do nothing.

+On Android 15 QPR2 use the previous 1.0 release.

 ## How to install